-Spring 2020 VE Certification sessions have been CANCLED due to guidance and restrictions concerning COVID-19.
+Fall 2020 VE Certification sessions attendance has been LIMITED due to guidance and restrictions concerning COVID-19.

 The Department conducts training semi-annually to provide air pollution control personnel and other interested persons the opportunity to become certified to evaluate visible emissions in accordance with EPA Reference Method 9 .
 To become certified, a person must attend, or have attended, a classroom session and successfully complete a field session involving the visual reading of 25 black smoke emissions and 25 white smoke emissions.